Flipper Anderson: 1989 postseason

-Anderson played ten seasons in the NFL, and holds the National Football League record for most receiving yards and yards from scrimmage in a game, with 336 yards on 15 receptions with a 22.4 yards per reception average, set during the 12th week of the 1989 season against the New Orleans Saints.
-He finished the season with a career-high 1,146 yards off just 44 receptions, giving him an average of 26 yards per catch.
-On January 7, 1990, during a divisional playoff game, the Rams won the coin toss after taking the New York Giants to overtime.
+On January 7, 1990, during a Divisional Round game, the Rams won the coin toss after taking the New York Giants to overtime.
 The Rams drove 77 yards in four plays, the last being a 30-yard touchdown pass to Anderson, who caught the ball in the end zone and ran directly through the tunnel and into the locker room.
-He caught two touchdown passes in that 19-13 win.
+He caught two touchdown passes in that 19–13 win.